 Visas depend entirely on which country you are a citizen of.
 We recommend visiting the Government of Canada site to see what you may need: Visit Canada.

 There is no longer a direct train to Whistler.
 The Whistler train is now part of a 3-day rail package that we use in our Grand Rockies Circle Tour.
 We are happy to add a day trip to Whistler by motorcoach to any of our tours should you be interested.
-If you are looking for just a day trip, Pacific Coach Lines offer daily shuttle from Downtown Vancouver.
+If you are looking for just a day, please let us know as there are a few companies who offer daily shuttle from Downtown Vancouver.

 While we highly recommend that you purchase travel insurance to protect you and your investment from unexpected events and circumstances we do not personally sell travel insurance.
 We recommend using Sanderson Insurance , but please feel free to use the insurance provider of your choice.